ckunte/m-one/inc/sncurves.typ

 $ k_1 = 10^(12.18) $

-Code for plotting hotspot stresses versus number of cycles, see @snc and @snt, is as follows.
+Code for plotting hotspot stresses versus number of cycles is as follows.

 ```python
 #!/usr/bin/env python3